Use WooCommerce to Sell ‘Build Your Own’ Products: Veg Boxes, Hampers & More!

 - Bonus: WooCommerce Product Add-Ons plugin – currently $49.
 You only need this if the product variation options that come built into the free WooCommerce plugin aren’t suitable.
 The core WooCommerce platform lets customers select customisation options from 1 or more dropdown lists.
 If you want further options, such as multi-select checkboxes or custom gift messages, then you’ll need the Product Add-ons plugin too.

 - Any further plugins you choose to add extra functionality.

 - Payment gateway fees – if your customers will be paying for their ‘build your own’ products online, then you will need a payment gateway.
-They’ll take a percentage of your website income as fees.
-PayPal is the easiest payment option to set up and charges are a few %.
+This will take a percentage of each sale in fees.
+PayPal is the easiest payment option to set up and charges are just a few per cent.
 If you will be receiving a lot of online orders then I’d recommend a provider with cheaper fees such as Stripe.

 First, sign up with a good WordPress web host such as WP Engine and follow their instructions to install WordPress.